openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 The only configuration option is `integrationId`

 To support the contact closure inputs, CCI channels named *cci[n]* are created with item type Contact and category Switch.
-They are marked as Advanced, so they will not be automatically linked to items in the Paper UI's Simple Mode.
+They are marked as Advanced, so you will need to check "Show advanced" in order to see them listed in the Administration UI.
 They present OPEN/CLOSED states but do not accept commands as Contact items are read-only in openHAB.

 Some functionality may depend on QSE-IO DIP switch settings.
 See the Lutron documentation for more information.